TREBL -- A Relative Complete Temporal Event-B Logic. Part I: Theory: Relative Completeness

 \begin{thm} The system $\mathfrak{R}$ of derivation rules is sound for the derivation of TREBL formulae, i.e. for any TREBL formula $\varphi$ such that $M \vdash_{\mathfrak{R}} \varphi$ holds we have $M \models \varphi$.

 \end{thm}

 We now want to show the converse, i.e. that for $M \models \varphi$ we can always obtain a derivation with rules in $\mathfrak{R}$.
 However, whenever we need to apply a derivation rule that involves variant formulae as antecedents, this is only possible, if the corresponding variant terms are defined for the machine $M$.
-For this we exploit the lemmata in this section showing that we can always define a conservative refinement of $M$, in which these variants exist.
-In this way we obtain {\em relative completeness}, because the existence of a derivation depends on the machine $M$ to be ``sufficiently refined''.
+We therefore consider only machines $M$ satisfying the following conditions: